themaplelab/swan/README.md

 #### Dump SIL using either `swan-swiftc` or `swan-xcodebuild`

-Use `swan-xcodebuild` for building and dumping SIL for Xcode projects.
+You can dump SIL for Xcode projects with `swan-xcodebuild`.
 Give it the same arguments you give `xcodebuild`, but put them after `--`. e.g.,

 ```
 swan-xcodebuild -- -project MyProject.xcodeproj -scheme MyScheme